How S'mores Could Change Your Child's Life this Summer

 By Dannah Gresh, founder of True Girl

-A summer camp snack may seem like an insignificant bit of fun, but recently in my research on childhood development, I stumbled across a study that changed the way I view campfire s’mores forever.
+A summer camp snack may seem like an insignificant bit of fun, but in my research on childhood development, I stumbled across a study that changed the way I view campfire s’mores forever.
 Today I want to share how something as simple as a s’more could impact your child’s lifelong struggle with identity, healthy relationships, and even depression.

 When you think back on your childhood, what do you remember most?

 Sometimes, it’s the simplest things that stick with us well into adulthood.
 I’ve never forgotten that every year at summer camp, my mom was faithful to send me a care package with the same snack: Goober Grape and Ritz Crackers.
-The tradition made me feel so loved and remembered by my mom while I was away from her for the week.
-To this day I am transported back to that loving feeling every time I taste that nostalgic snack!
+The tradition made me feel so loved and remember by my mom while I was away from her for the week.
+To this day I'm transported back to that loving feeling every time I taste that nostalgic snack!
 After experiencing the power of Goober Grape to communicate love, I carried the tradition on to my daughter when she went to summer camp.

 It was only deep into my research into the social science of raising tweens that I discovered why that memory of my mom’s love stuck with me all these years.
 It’s because our favorite campfire snacks can be much more than a tasty treat.
 This month, I’d like to challenge you to use the power of a campfire s’more to make an eternal impact on your kiddo’s heart.